bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Change DOL’s Women’s Bureau</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 called on the DOL’s Women’s Bureau to “rededicate their research budget towards
+<p>Project 2025 called on the DOL’s Women’s Bureau to “rededicate their research budget towards
 open inquiry, especially to […] understand the true causes of earnings gaps between men and women.”
 “DOL should commit to honest study of the challenges for women in the world of professional work.
 The Women’s Bureau at DOL tends towards a politicized research and engagement agenda that